Fallen Tree Exhibitions

 The Directory will include the following reference links and more: call for artists, art grants, art scholarships, artist residencies, fellowships, jobs, art schools and programs, college galleries, and other various art educational resources.
 We will also include everything from California based museums, galleries, art centers, to smaller non-profits, and art services.
 Currently, with a Bay Area emphasis, in the long term this will extend throughout California.
 This page will also include very specific national and international resources.

 We've done a great deal of research to create a specialized data base that will provide much needed mobility for art students, and important references for artists and art professionals.
 We hope to begin publishing soon!
-Please subscribe for updates on this project.

-For now, enjoy our curated monthly lists, along with additional select opportunities in 2024!
+For now, enjoy our curated monthly lists, along with additional select opportunities in 2025!

 Resources for Los Angeles artists affected by the fires